Overview of commercial real estate data types & sources

 Reonomy

 The Reonomy app can be used in a few different ways to incorporate CRE data into your organization’s day-to-day.
-Reonomy’s database of property, loan, ownership, tenant, and transactional data allows you to understand any market, any property owner, and any portfolio in the country.
+Reonomy’s commercial real estate database of property, loan, ownership, tenant, and transactional data allows you to understand any market, any property owner, and any portfolio in the country.

 Brokerage reports

 Many brokerage shops issue quarterly reports that include tenant and market data.
-These reports are usually offered for free and contain information about the size of a market, vacancies, new deliveries, absorptions, major transactions, and more.
+These reports are usually offered for free and contain commercial real estate market data such as the size of a market, vacancies, new deliveries, absorptions, major transactions, and more.
 Companies like JLL, Colliers and Newmark Knight Frank are some of the major national firms that track this information on a regular basis.

 Public records